kissgyorgy/my-stars/README.md

 - [dickreuter/Poker](https://github.com/dickreuter/Poker) - Fully functional Pokerbot that works on PartyPoker, PokerStars and GGPoker, scraping tables with Open-CV (adaptable via gui) or neural network and making decisions based on a genetic algorithm and montecarlo simulation for poker equity calculation.
 Binaries can be downloaded with this link:
 - [mfreeborn/fastapi-sqlalchemy](https://github.com/mfreeborn/fastapi-sqlalchemy) - Adds simple SQLAlchemy support to FastAPI
 - [serverstf/python-valve](https://github.com/serverstf/python-valve) - A Python Interface to various Valve products and services
-- [Textualize/textual](https://github.com/Textualize/textual) - Textual is a TUI (Text User Interface) framework for Python inspired by modern web development.
+- [Textualize/textual](https://github.com/Textualize/textual) - Textual is a Rapid Application Development framework for Python.
+Build sophisticated user interfaces with a simple Python API.
+Run your apps in the terminal and (coming soon) a web browser!
 - [tonybaloney/hathi](https://github.com/tonybaloney/hathi) - A dictionary attack tool for PostgreSQL and MSSQL
 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 - [ikvk/imap_tools](https://github.com/ikvk/imap_tools) - Work with email by IMAP